 Why are McCombs classes rigorous?
 Our goal is to help you go beyond being a top student.
 Our vision is that you will become a productive employee, an effective project leader, a future division leader, perhaps a future CEO.
-Some of you will work in traditional companies; some will work for nonprofits; some will become professional business consultants; some will grow a family business or start your own successful business.

-All these career paths have something thing in common: to succeed in a constantly changing business world, you must constantly seek new information from the environment, make sense of it with your colleagues and business partners and act on it to develop and implement your business strategy.
+Some of you will work in traditional companies; some will work for nonprofits; some will become professional business consultants; some will grow a family business or become entrepreneurs.
+These career paths all have this in common: to succeed in a constantly changing business world, you must constantly seek new information from the environment, make sense of it with your colleagues and business partners, and act on it to develop and implement your business strategy.
 You must be able to think critically.

 In order to think critically, you need a knowledge base.
-A significant part of MIS 301 involves reading, learning, and sometimes memorizing conceptual models and theories.
+A significant part of MIS 301 involves reading, learning, and sometimes memorizing facts, conceptual models, and theories.
 Learning these base concepts will give you a foundation for thinking critically and solving real business problems.
 The goal of MIS 301 is to deliver learning that will serve you in the future, both at UT and in your career.